silverbulletmd/silverbullet/docs/Development.md

 make test
 ```

+For the OIDC single sign-on feature specifically, see [[OIDC Testing]] — it
+adds a provider-in-the-loop suite (`make test-oidc-integration`) on top of the
+standard gates.

 ### Docker
 Multi-arch (amd64 + arm64 + arm/v7) Docker images are published to Docker Hub
 and the GitHub Container Registry.
 The **edge** channel is rebuilt on every push